mathe-e-botond/ds-math-notes/03-machine-learning.md

 Because the variance of $\epsilon$ is $E(\epsilon^2)$<br>
 $=[f(X)-\hat{f}(X)]^2 + \text{Var}(\epsilon)$

-We can opimize our estimate to minimize reducible error but irreducible error is also unknown and our model might overfit by including some fit on the noise to our estimate.
+We can optimize our estimate to minimize reducible error but irreducible error is also unknown and our model might overfit by including some fit on the noise to our estimate.

 ## **3.1 Estimators**

 We fit a model to an observed dataset by estimating the model parameters.
 For this estimation process we can use a function called an **estimator**.
-Depending on the output of estimator we distibguish the following types of estimators:
+Depending on the output of estimator we distinguish the following types of estimators:

 * **Point estimator**: outputs a single value for a parameter.
 It is easy to interpret but might not give information on the variability or confidence.
 * **Interval estimator**: outputs an interval providing insight to the confidence of the output.
 * **Bayesian estimator**: outputs a probability distribution.

-Given a population parameter $\beta_P$, an estimator function $\hat \beta$,and the samples $S_1, S_2, ..., S_n$, we can aplpy the estimator function to each sample.
+Given a population parameter $\beta^P$, an estimator function $\hat \beta$,and the samples $S_1, S_2, ..., S_n$, we can apply the estimator function to each sample.
 This would result in a set of estimated parameters $\beta^*_1, \beta^*_2, ..., \beta^*_n$

 <p align="center">
 <img src="./img/03-estimator.png" width="400">